 The Body Shop is a globally well known British Cosmetics Brand whose presence is felt in more than 60 countries.
 You can always find The Body Shop Outlets in various malls and shopping centres.
 It’s quite popular all over.
 In fact, my very first face wash was from The Body Shop.
 No, it wasn’t from Himalayas or Garnier!
-I was gifted a voucher by a cousin and with the guidance from my aunt whose a Body Shop regular and the SA, I was asked to pick up The Body Shop Seaweed Face Wash along with the Mattifying Day Cream.
-This was all when I was in first year of college.
-It was period where I didn’t even know my skin type, so it was purely a random pick.
-I remember I wasn’t fascinated in the products.
-Fast forward to the present, I know what would suit my skin type better and have tried various The Body Shop Products some of which were good and some weren’t.
-Coming to today’s post, I’m going to share my experience with some of the Best Selling The Body Shop Products.
-Are they worth the hype and investment?
+My aunt gifted me The Body Shop Seaweed Mattifying Day Cream along with the face wash.
+That was when I was a fresher in college.
+It was period where I didn’t even know my skin type.
+I clearly remember I wasn’t fascinated with the products.
+Fast forward to the present, I know what would suit my skin type better.
+Now that I have tried a handful of The Body Shop Products, I’ll be sharing my experience with them in this post.
+Honestly some of them were good and some weren’t.
+Read on to know more about them.
+Are they really worth the hype and investment?
 Hop on.

 Is The Body Shop Cruelty-Free?